-Graduate Program Medical Physics Stream Requirements
+Graduate Programs in Medical Physics

-The Medical Physics stream within the Department of Physics and Astronomy was accredited by the Commission on Accreditation of Medical Physics Education Programs Inc. (CAMPEP, www.campep.org) in December 2003.
-Students who wish to obtain a MSc in Physics (Medical Physics stream) are encouraged to register for the courses listed below.
+The Medical Physics program within the Department of Physics and Astronomy was accredited by the Commission on Accreditation of Medical Physics Education Programs, Inc. (CAMPEP) in December 2003.
+Students who wish to obtain an M.Sc. or Ph.D. in Medical Physics are required to register for the courses listed below.
 The degree parchment will state a degree in "Medical Physics” and imply the successful completion of a CAMPEP-accredited degree.
 Find research areas and faculty members on our Medical Physics page.

 - to provide academic training for medical physicists, a profession that is expanding rapidly in Canada and internationally.